disgustinghuman/huntercoin/README.md

 https://github.com/wiggi/huntercoin/blob/betterQt-with-storage/src/gamestate.h#L17

-Don't forget to copy game_sv4.dat to '.huntercoin'
+Don't forget to copy game_sv4.dat to '.huntercoin', and make sure that the blockchain is always equally or more up-to-date than the gamestate.